p01aris/glpaint/README.md

 ### glpaint
 A high performance opengl paint libraray

-glpaint is a high performance paint library for data visualization.
-I build this library because most of exsit plot library have an poor render performance like gnuplot.
-By directly render via OpenGL, glpaint is more flexable and have a high performance.
+glpaint is a high performance data plotting library for data visualization.
+I build this library because most exsit plotting library have a poor render performance like gnuplot.
+By directly rendering via OpenGL, glpaint is more flexable and have a high performance.
 I think it helpful for most data visualization task.

 ![alt tag](https://s32.postimg.org/4ohhbkm2d/title.png)
 ----------------------------